mpflynnx/static-website-azure-oidc/docs/azure-oidc-setup.md

 I have created a bash script [azure-oidc-setup.sh](../bin/azure-oidc-setup.sh) to automate the many steps needed in setting up OIDC.
 The script dynamically builds local variables and retrieves values for these from the Azure signed in users subscription and the GitHub repository.
 Therefore the script depends on Azure CLI and GitHub CLI being installed and ready for use.
 I recommend using Gitpod along with this repository.
 I have created a '.gitpod.yml' file  and bash scripts in this repository that will install the latest versions of both Azure CLI and GitHUb CLI in the Gitpod cloud development environment.
 For instructions on how to use Gitpod refer to document [Gitpod Development Environment](gitpod-development-environment.md).

 To run this script successfully, it is recommended to sign in to Azure Cli with a user login.
 The user must have been assigned two roles, 'Contributor' and 'Role Based Access Control Administrator' as a minimum.
 I have created a bash script [new-azure-user.sh](../bin/new-azure-user.sh) to aid in the creation of a new user in Azure with the roles needed.
+Refer to document: [new azure user script explanation](new-azure-user-script-explanation.md) for a more detailed explanation.

 ### Review of the azure-oidc-setup.sh bash script